Newtonian fluid dynamics in a misaligned parallel-plate rheometer: Results

 In addition to the pressure and velocity profiles, the forces and moments acting on the upper plate of the rheometer for each case were also calculated from the equations derived in Section \ref{theory}.
 From the theoretical predictions, there is a pressure force acting in the $z$-direction, a viscous force acting in the $y$-direction, a pressure moment acting in the $x$-direction, and a viscous moment acting in the $z$-direction as previously stated, which we also calculated numerically.
 Figure \ref{fig:force_moment} shows both the theoretical predictions and the numerical simulation results of the nondimensional forces and moments acting on the upper plate of the rheometer as functions of $\phi/\epsilon$, with $\epsilon=0.01$ and $\Rey=10^{-4}$.
 The dashed lines are the theoretical predictions, and the solid points are the numerical results.
 The numerical results agree well with the theoretical predictions.

 The pressure force shown in Figure \ref{fig:force_moment}(a) is small in magnitude due to the low Reynolds number and is independent of $\phi/\epsilon$, in contrast to the viscous force.
 Here, inertia is negligible, and the viscous force is the dominant force in the system, and increases with $\phi/\epsilon$.
 The viscous moment shown in Figure \ref{fig:force_moment}(b) is smaller than the pressure moment as seen in the same figure.
 As $\phi/\epsilon$ increases, both moments increase, but the viscous moment increases at a higher rate when $\phi/\epsilon$ is large.
 From the theoretical predictions and numerical simulations, we see that as the misalignment $\phi/\epsilon$ increases, the effect on the force and moment also increases.
 Since viscosity measurements are based on the measured forces and moments acting on the rheometer by the fluid, misalignment in a parallel plate rheometer, especially at large tilt angles $\phi/\epsilon$, can significantly impact the measurement of the viscosity of the fluid.
-Using the theoretical prediction derived from Section \ref{theory}, we can predict the theoretical viscosity measured when using a misaligned rheometer.
-Figure \ref{fig:pred_vis} shows the theoretical prediction of viscosity as a function of $\phi/\epsilon$.
-The theoretical prediction is calculated using Equation \ref{vis_mom} with an actual fluid viscosity of 1.
-As shown in Figure \ref{fig:pred_vis}, as the misalignment increases, the rheometer underestimates the actual fluid viscosity by a greater magnitude.
+Using the theoretical prediction derived from Section \ref{theory}, we can predict the theoretical viscosity measured when using a misaligned rheometer and compare it with the true viscosity as well as numerical simulation results.
+Figure \ref{fig:pred_vis} shows the percentage error in viscosity prediction by a parallel plate rheometer with misalignment as a function of $\phi/\epsilon$.
+The solid-line corresponds to the theoretical estimate with misalignment derived using Equation \ref{vis_mom}.
+The symbols correspond to the estimates from numerical simulations.
+The percentage error is calculated by comparing the estimated viscosity with the true viscosity of the fluid.
+As shown in Figure \ref{fig:pred_vis}, as the misalignment increases, the rheometer sees an increase in error by a greater magnitude.
+The error approaches and exceeds 10\% as $\phi/\epsilon$ exceeds 0.5.
 In practice, to notice a misaligned rheometer, one should perform at least two rounds of viscosity measurements of the same sample at different gap heights.
-If decreasing gap height causes a decrease in viscosity, there is a possibility that the plates of the rheometer are misaligned sufficiently to impact the measurements.
+Under low-Reynolds-number conditions, if decreasing the gap height causes an increase in moments and forces as well as changes in viscosity prediction, there is a possibility that the plates of the rheometer are misaligned sufficiently to impact the measurements.